Business of Biotechnology - TRBIO410

 COURSE DESCRIPTION

-All of the aforementioned parties must compete or collaborate to convert scare resources -- or better yet, renewable resources -- into tangible benefits for humans, our ecosystem, and our built environment.
+These individuals must compete or collaborate to convert scare resources -- or better yet, renewable resources -- into tangible benefits for humans, the ecosystem, and our built environment.

 View Syllabus